TECHNICAL LED TERMS & INFORMATION

-The number of pixels in a defined area also another term to describe the matrix of a display, borrowed from the computer industry where printers and monitors have a resolution defined as the number of pixels in a defined area.
+The number of pixels in a defined area, also another term to describe the matrix of a display, this bit of LED sign terminology is borrowed from the computer industry where printers and monitors have a resolution defined as the number of pixels in a defined area.
 This is somewhat ambiguous when describing image quality.
 A 16mm 64 x 64 LED display has the same resolution as a 32 mm 64 x 64 display, but the image quality will be affected by the distance the display is viewed from.

 A device that takes input from the controller, typically from an HDMI or DVI input, and converts it into a signal that is sent to the receiver cards that make up a portion of the display.

 SMD LED (Indoor and Outdoor)